-BIO-4225: Genetics\ - 4 hours
+BIO-4225: Genetics - 4 hours

 A study of the principles and mechanisms of inheritance including the molecular organization, replication, transmission, and expression of genetic traits.
-Completion of Prerequisite: BIO-2012 with a C or better.
+Completion of Prerequisite: BIO-2012 with a C or better and Junior standing.
 Fee required.

-BIO-4230: Bacterial Genetics\ - 4 hours
+BIO-4230: Bacterial Genetics - 4 hours